 Introducing the Driveway Garden

-The Driveway Garden represents my first great digging effort, transforming the strip of rough patchy grass between the flowering cherry trees along the driveway.
+The Driveway Garden was my first great digging effort, as I slowly transformed the strip of rough patchy grass between the flowering cherry trees along the driveway.
 I remember it taking many weekends, and I wondered what I'd started!

-Now the Hump Garden is evolving, and growing, and ever expanding.
-It's a riot of flower colour in summer.
+The Hump Garden is now a riot of flower colour (with lots of recycled roses and dahlias) in summer.
+I've also planted some beautiful ornamental trees (Maple, Sycamore, Prunus, and a Cercis).
 Those gloomy days of pine forest are long gone.

 I hope you enjoy your visit.
-Make sure you wander over the lawn, and find some of the hidden paths.
+Make sure you wander over the lawn, and have fun wandering through the network of paths in the Hump Garden.
 You'll likely meet one of the house cats or a dog on the driveway, waiting patiently to go for a walk.
-Gardening is soooooo boring for dogs!

 Cat and Dog in the Driveway